angela-rodriguezz/3D-Magic-Shooter/README.md

 ## Gameplay Mechanics

 There are two different attack animations to use.
+Both attacks remove health from the playable character.